Research

 Presentations

-• Morrison, K. (2025) Mapping Coastal Identities: Community Narratives & Digital Cartography.
-Paper presented at the Mapping Identities: Visual Depictions of Scotland workshop (Identity), University of the Highlands and Islands - Institute of Northern Studies, Edinburgh, April 2025.
+Morrison, K. (2025) Mapping Coastal Identities: Community Narratives & Digital Cartography.
+Paper presented at the Mapping Identities: Visual Depictions of Scotland workshop (Identity), University of the Highlands and Islands - Institute for Northern Studies, Edinburgh, April 2025.